 The YHC is accepting applications for properties that provide habitat for any of the species listed above to be evaluated for inclusion on the Conservancy’s candidate conservation easement site list on an on-going basis.
-The YHC is currently prioritizing the acquisition of conservation easements on actively cultivated agricultural properties that provide occupied nesting and foraging habitat for western burrowing owl.
+The YHC is currently prioritizing the acquisition of conservation easements on actively cultivated agricultural properties that are 160+ acres.

 For more information about conservation easements, please contact Conservancy staff